-Gross written premiums include an estimate for pipeline premiums (i.e. premiums written in respect of policies which have not incepted by the reporting date) relating only to those underlying contracts of insurance where the period of cover has commenced prior to the reporting date.
+Gross written premiums include an estimate for pipeline premiums relating only to those underlying contracts of insurance where the period of cover has commenced prior to the reporting date.
 The most significant assumption in this estimate is that current year experience will be consistent with prior year experience.